neumino/neumino.github.io/movies.md

-### American Factory
+### Don&#39;t Let Go
-*Released on 2019-08-21, vote average 7.6*
+*Released on 2019-08-30, vote average 2*

-In post-industrial Ohio, a Chinese billionaire opens a new factory in the husk of an abandoned General Motors plant, hiring two thousand blue-collar Americans.
-Early days of hope and optimism give way to setbacks as high-tech China clashes with working-class America.
+After a man&#39;s family dies in what appears to be a murder, he gets a phone call from one of the dead, his niece.
+He&#39;s not sure if she’s a ghost or if he&#39;s going mad - but as it turns out, he&#39;s not.
+Instead, her calls help him rewrite history.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/m36QeKOJ2Fc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/-G4QuUXlLCk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>